amateurManu/amateurManu/README.md

 <!-- Introduction/About Me -->
-<h2 align="center">Hi there, I'm Robert Nester Odhiambo 👋</h2>
+<h2 align="center">Hi there, I'm Emmanuel Odero 👋</h2>
 <p align="center">
-  I'm a passionate developer from Kenya, specializing in web development, data science, and machine learning.
+  I'm a passionate developer from Kenya, specializing in web development and system devops.
 </p>

 <!-- Skills and Technologies -->